Skip to contents

 If a model has not yet been built, it is built internally during the solve process.
 If a model snapshot or pointer already exists, the solving layer may reuse or refresh it depending on the internal model state.

-Single-objective vs multi-objective behaviour
+Single-objective and multi-objective behaviour

 Currently supported multi-objective method names are:

-• "weighted",
+• "weighted";

-• "epsilon_constraint",
+• "epsilon_constraint";

 • "augmecon".